keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 external compaction queue.
 Another possible solution is to take the DataNode utilization into account somehow.
 We found that in scaling up the Compactors based on their CPU usage we could overload DataNodes.
-Once DataNodes were overwhelmed, compactors CPU would drop and the number of pods would naturally scale down.
+Once DataNodes were overwhelmed, Compactors CPU would drop and the number of pods would naturally scale down.

 To use custom metrics you would need to get the metrics from Accumulo into a